Brill-Noether theorems and globally generated vector bundles on Hirzebruch surfaces: Globally generated bundles

 It remains to classify globally generated characters ${\bf v}$ with $\chi({\bf v}(-F)) < 0$ and $\nu({\bf v})\cdot F > 0$.
 Throughout this section, we put Thus, if ${\bf v}$ is globally generated, then ${\bf m}$ is the character of the Lazarsfeld-Mukai bundle which is the kernel of the canonical evaluation map.
 The next lemma is the main tool we use in this case.

 \begin{lemma} Suppose $\chi({\bf v}(-F)) < 0$.
 Then ${\bf v}$ is globally generated if and only if there is a vector bundle $\cM$ of character ${\bf m}$ such that \begin{enumerate} \item $\cM$ has no cohomology, \item $h^1(\F_e,\cM(-F))=0$, and \item$\cM^*$ is globally generated. \end{enumerate} \end{lemma} \begin{proof} ($\Rightarrow$) Suppose ${\bf v}$ is globally generated.
-Then there is a globally generated vector bundle $\cV\in \cP_F({\bf v})$ which has no higher cohomology.
+Then there is a globally generated (torsion-free) sheaf $\cV\in \cP_F({\bf v})$ which has no higher cohomology.
 Furthermore, since $\chi(\cV(-F))<0$ we can assume $\cV(-F)$ only has $h^1$.
 Then the kernel $\cM$ of the canonical evaluation map has the required properties.